Author's Guidelines

 Manuscript Preparation

-The manuscript (including references, tables, boxes, and legends) must be typed in 12-point Times New Roman, double-spaced on A4 paper with margins of 1 inch or 4.5 cm on all sides.
+The manuscript (including references, tables, boxes, and legends) must be typed in 11-point Aptos, double-spaced on A4 paper with margins of 1 inch or 4.5 cm on all sides.
 All pages in the manuscript should be page-numbered.

 Cover letter